 In an Actual Emergency

 In the event of an unplanned release of product, our facilities have fail-safe systems that are designed to help mitigate hazards.
-The emergency shutdown (ESD) system can be activated manually on-site, remotely at the Company’s control center in Bartlesville, Okla., or by one of many electronic detection devices.
+The emergency shutdown (ESD) system can be activated manually on-site, remotely at the Company’s control center in Bartlesville, Oklahoma, or by one of many electronic detection devices.

 At terminals, ESD systems will shut down pipeline receipts, stop truck-loading and close storage tanks.
 At pipeline pumping stations, ESD systems will shut down pumping units and close key block valves.
 Along the pipeline, block valves are placed at strategic levels for use in isolating a section of the system.